antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

-*This blog was authored by Ankit Asthana and Cesar de la Torre*
+*This blog was authored by Ankit Asthana, Cesar de la Torre, Gal Oshri and Chris Lauren*

 Thanks,